Skip to content

 I’ve had time to reflect on the hurricane of impressions I was subject to at DPW 2019, and now it’s time to stoke the coals and grill my emotions to some appetizing conclusions.

-9 Big Takeaways after attending Digital Procurement World 2019
+9 Big Takeaways After Attending Digital Procurement World 2019

 1. We’re Cannibalizing the Market